qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 We calculate genotype-climate association with a modified R script ("*_Gradientforst.R") attached.

-R script can output important vairants, two pdf for PCA and transformed genotype-climate association across the distribution ranges.
+R script can output important vairants, three pdf files for PCA, transformed genotype-climate association across the distribution ranges and the genomic offset.

 ## Ecological niche modelling with ENMwizard and biomod2